brooke-watson/blog/content/posts/2018-04-02-custom-domain-hosting-with-github-and-namecheap.md

 My opinionated advice, as an R user and someone who has used both Jekyll and Hugo in the past, is to start from scratch using the `blogdown` package and a slick Hugo theme.
 If you've never built a website (and are more comfortable in RStudio than on the command line), I wouldn't spend any time with Jekyll at all.

 If you're already up and running, this should be more than enough.
 Go forth and fill the internet with 💎`.diamonds` 💎.

+# Footnotes

+<sup>1</sup> It actually may take ~30 minutes after you've configured your new domain for all of your content to be shifted over.
+Be patient - your old domain still works!
+In fact, your old website will continue to be a valid address even after your new domain is fully functioning.
+If, after taking a break from your computer, some of your pages still aren't working, troubleshoot by checking the baseURL in your config file and making sure all your paths are relative.